aspose-total/Aspose.Total-Products/total/en/net/conversion/pptm-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to MARKDOWN via C# or Online App" h2=".NET API for PPTM to MARKDOWN conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, convert, and manipulate a wide range of file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a comprehensive set of APIs to work with Microsoft PowerPoint, Excel, Word, PDF, and other popular file formats.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPTM file to MARKDOWN within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to MARKDOWN.
+Using Aspose.Total for .NET, developers can easily convert PPTM file to MARKDOWN within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+Firstly, by using Aspose.Slides for .NET, developers can export PPTM to HTML.
+Aspose.Slides for .NET is a powerful PowerPoint API that enables developers to create, read, write, modify, and convert PowerPoint documents from within their .NET applications.
+It provides a comprehensive set of features to work with PowerPoint presentations, including support for text formatting, shapes, tables, images, and more.

+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, developers can convert HTML to MARKDOWN.
+Aspose.Cells for .NET is a powerful Excel API that enables developers to create, read, write, modify, and convert Excel spreadsheets from within their .NET applications.
+It provides a comprehensive set of features to work with Excel documents, including support for text formatting, formulas, charts, images, and more.

+In conclusion, Aspose.Total for .NET makes it easy for developers to convert PPTM file to MARKDOWN within any .NET, C#, ASP.NET and VB.NET application.
+It provides a comprehensive set of APIs to work with Microsoft PowerPoint, Excel, Word, PDF, and other popular file formats.
+By using Aspose.Slides for .NET and Aspose.Cells for .NET, developers can easily export PPTM to HTML and then convert HTML to MARKDOWN.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}